nyan222/roman_empire_zoomcamp/README.md

 ## Dashboard

-This is what my final dashboard looks like.
+This is what my final dashboard looks like:

 ![s26](pics/s26.png)

-You can view my dashboard [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1)
+You can view my dashboard [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).

 ## Reproducibility